chandanrao88/IISC-academics-deas/cloudfunction/README.md

 ### Cloud Function HTTP Trigger:
 The location_data_gen function is the entry point for this Cloud Function.
 It accepts an HTTP request with two optional parameters:

-### num_records:
-Number of data records to generate (default is 100).

 ### topic:
 Kafka topic to which the data will be sent (default is 'visit-data-topic').

 ## Code Steps

 ### Generate Data:
-The function generates synthetic mobility data using generate_bangalore_sample_data.
+The function generates synthetic mobility data using location_data_gen.

 ### Create Kafka Producer:
 A Kafka producer is created with create_kafka_producer to send data to the Kafka topic.